MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/create-cluster.md

     - Specify one or more static addresses.
 The IP address must be entered in the following format: IP address/current subnet length.
 For example: 10.0.0.200/24.
     - Assign address dynamically with DHCP.

 1. When finished, select **Create cluster**.
-This may take a while to complete.
+This can take a while to complete.

     > [!NOTE]
     > The next step appears only if you selected **Use Network ATC to deploy and manage networking (Recommended)** for step **1.8 Choose host networking**.

-1. On **3.2 Deploy host networking settings**, click **Deploy** to apply the Network ATC intents you defined earlier.
-This may take a few minutes to complete.
-When finished, click **Next**.
+1. On **3.2 Deploy host networking settings**, select **Deploy** to apply the Network ATC intents you defined earlier.
+This can take a few minutes to complete.
+When finished, select **Next**.

 1. On **3.3 Validate cluster**, select **Validate**.
-Validation may take several minutes.
+Validation can take several minutes.
 Note that the in-wizard validation is not the same as the post-cluster creation validation step, which performs additional checks to catch any hardware or configuration problems before the cluster goes into production.
 If you experience issues with cluster validation, see [Troubleshoot cluster validation reporting](../manage/validate-qos.md).

     If the **Credential Security Service Provider (CredSSP)** pop-up appears, select **Yes** to temporarily enable CredSSP for the wizard to continue.
 Once your cluster is created and the wizard has completed, you'll disable CredSSP to increase security.
 If you experience issues with CredSSP, see [Troubleshoot CredSSP](../manage/troubleshoot-credssp.md).